codeation/impress/README.md

 - Simple and clean application code.
 - Limited use of other libraries (graphic, low-level or native).
 - Creating a GUI application without form designer or hard-coded widgets.
-- Minimal library API to stay within the Go-way.
+- Minimal library API to follow the Go-way.

 The basic idea is to avoid the event-driven programming paradigm.
 See ["Whats wrong with event-driven programming"](https://github.com/codeation/impress/wiki/Whats-wrong-with-event-driven-programming)